indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_2.md

 % #### Ubuntu 14.04
 %
 %
-% For more information on Ubuntu please check: [http://www.ubuntu.com/](http://www.ubuntu.com/)

 % Information to install this operating system can be found at [http://releases.ubuntu.com/trusty/](http://releases.ubuntu.com/trusty/) and % or at [Ubuntu Community Installation Guide ](https://help.ubuntu.com/community/Installation) and regarding Docker Containers at [Ubuntu  Official Docker repository](https://hub.docker.com/_/ubuntu/).